 Kina Funds Management Limited's finance function provides services to the business, co-ordinates access to domestic and international financial markets, monitors and manages the financial risks relating to the operations of the Group through internal risk reports which analyses exposures by degree and magnitude of risks.
 These risks include market risk (including currency risk, interest rate risk and price risk), credit risk and liquidity risk.
+The directors review and approve investment policy.

 The Group's activities expose it primarily to the financial risks of changes in foreign currency exchange rates and fair values.